LEDazzio01/ai-performance-engineering/docs/appendix.md

 For performance-critical custom CUDA kernels, use Nsight Compute to examine the generated PTX and SASS.
 This deep dive can reveal issues like memory bank conflicts or redundant computations, guiding you toward targeted low-level optimizations.

+## Instrument kernels for repeatable timing

+Wrap hot kernels with CUDA events (or emit a `TIME_MS:<value>` log line) so every benchmark captures the same measurement.
+Record the GPU model, driver, CUDA version, and command line alongside the timing so you can rerun identical conditions later.
+Consistent instrumentation makes it obvious when a new driver, compiler flag, or kernel change improves—or regresses—performance.

 ## Use the PyTorch compiler

 Take advantage of PyTorch’s torch.compile to fuse Python-level operations into optimized kernels through TorchInductor.
 The compiler can also reduce launch overhead by integrating CUDA Graphs.
 Typical gains of about 10%–40% are common once the optimizations are warmed up.
 This eliminates interpreter overhead and unlocks compiler-level optimizations.
 In practice, enabling torch.compile has produced substantial speedups (e.g., 20%–50% on many models) by automatically combining kernels and utilizing

 NVIDIA GPU hardware (e.g., Tensor Cores) more efficiently.
 Always test compiled mode on your model.
 While it can massively boost throughput, you should ensure compatibility and correctness before deploying.
 When graphs are stable, enable CUDA Graphs to reduce per-iteration CPU overhead.
 Keep static memory pools to satisfy pointer-stability constraints.

+## Embrace AMP and bf16 for tensor cores

+PyTorch makes it trivial to run the math that Tensor Cores want.
+Wrap heavy regions in `torch.cuda.amp.autocast(dtype=torch.bfloat16)` (or FP16 with loss scaling), keep master weights and reductions in FP32, and enable TF32 matmuls for inference (`torch.backends.cuda.matmul.allow_tf32 = True`).
+This lights up Tensor Cores automatically while retaining numerical stability, often yielding 20%–50% higher throughput with minimal code change.

+## Share workload knobs across code paths

+Express total work as `micro_batch_size × micro_batches` and drive both baseline (serial micro-batches) and optimized (fused megabatches) paths from the same config.
+That keeps apples-to-apples comparisons honest and makes it easy to dial smoke tests vs. full runs without editing source.

+## Balance gradient accumulation for throughput

+When batch size is capped by memory, trade off `micro_batch_size` vs. `accumulation_steps` so each step keeps tensor cores busy without blowing out activation memory.
+Profile throughput as you sweep accumulation factors; often, a slightly larger micro batch with fewer accumulation steps delivers better performance even if the effective batch stays constant.
+Update learning-rate schedules to account for the new effective batch size.

+## Use precision-aware optimizers

+Mixed-precision training benefits from optimizers that keep critical statistics in higher precision.
+Keep first/second moments and master weights in FP32, but cast intermediate math to bf16/FP16 so tensor cores stay busy.
+For Adam-like optimizers, fuse bias-correction, weight decay, and update steps into a single CUDA/Triton kernel to avoid repeated casts.
+Monitor loss scaling or dynamic clipping to catch NaNs early.

+## Trim Python overhead from training loops

+Even after kernel tuning, Python dispatch can bottleneck small ops.
+Use `torch.profiler` with `with_stack=True` to find high-frequency Python frames, then migrate those hot paths into scripted/compiled modules or fused Triton kernels.
+Batch tiny tensor ops into larger custom autograd Functions, move bookkeeping onto the GPU, and keep host-side loops minimal so CUDA Graph capture has a clean region to replay.

+## Run asynchronous validation and guardrails

+Spin up lightweight validation jobs (lower-frequency eval datasets, gradient-norm checks, NaN detectors) on spare GPUs or background streams so they don’t steal from the main training loop.
+Wire these checks into dashboards and CI so anomalies trigger alerts or automatic rollbacks before they corrupt long-running jobs.
+This keeps the fast path safe even as you push aggressive mixed-precision and kernel tweaks.

 ## Plan for dynamic shapes

 If your input sizes vary, use torch._dynamo.mark_dynamic() to annotate dynamic dimensions or export shape-polymorphic graphs with torch.export(), and then compile.
 Control recompilation behavior with torch.com piler.set_stance() using "fail_on_recompile" to surface problematic shape churn in testing and CI.
 Use static shapes where possible to enable CUDA Graphs to reduce per-iteration CPU overhead.
 Leverage Triton kernels using torch.compile If PyTorch doesn’t fuse an operation well, consider writing a custom GPU kernel in Triton and integrating it.
 PyTorch makes it easy to register a custom GPU kernel with torch.library.triton_op.

+## Capture CUDA Graphs with static buffers

+Allocate persistent input/output tensors, copy fresh data into them each step, and wrap the steady portion of the training loop in `torch.cuda.make_graphed_callables`.
+CUDA Graph replay removes CPU launch overhead and keeps streams saturated.
+Reset Philox seeds or apply per-step RNG offsets so stochastic layers remain correct under graph capture.

 ## Use autotuning when available

 Enable library autotuning features to maximize low-level performance.
 For example, set torch.backends.cudnn.benchmark=True when input sizes are fixed.
 This lets NVIDIA’s cuDNN library try multiple convolution algorithms and pick the fastest one for your hardware.
 The one-time overhead leads to optimized kernels that can accelerate training and inference.
 If exact reproducibility isn’t required, allow nondeterministic algorithms by disabling cudnn.deterministic to unlock these faster implementations.

+## Reuse tensors via `out=` buffers

+Elementwise chains often end up allocating fresh tensors every iteration.
+When chasing bandwidth wins, favor PyTorch ops that accept `out` buffers (`torch.addcmul`, `torch.mul`, etc.) or safe in-place updates so you recycle storage.
+Pair this with the CUDA caching allocator (or `torch.cuda.memory.reserve`) to keep working sets device-resident and minimize pressure on the allocator.

+## Manage autoregressive caches intelligently

+Decoder workloads live and die by KV-cache efficiency.
+Keep caches in persistent device buffers, update them in-place per token, and prefetch the right shards to each GPU before the next batch arrives.
+When memory gets tight, compress cold layers (FP8/INT8) or spill the oldest cache blocks to host asynchronously while compute streams advance.
+Log cache hit rates, DMA volume, and spill latency so you know whether to scale memory or improve eviction heuristics.

+## Trim Python overhead from training loops

+Even after kernel tuning, Python dispatch can bottleneck small ops.
+Use `torch.profiler` with `with_stack=True` to find high-frequency Python frames, then migrate those hot paths into scripted/compiled modules or fused Triton kernels.
+Batch tiny tensor ops into larger custom autograd Functions, move bookkeeping onto the GPU, and keep host-side loops minimal so CUDA Graph capture has a clean region to replay.

 ## Leverage the read-only path